ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![hyperdrive-9.png](images/hyperdrive/hyperdrive-9.png)

 We can try new hyperdrive runs to improve the model.
 We already know that our model is overfitting the data (from the Kaggle competitions results).
 It seems that because of the random sampling we have a small number of estimators value for the best model.
 Since we are overfitting the data, a higher number of estimators value may decrease overfitting.
-As a result rerunning the experiment and increasing the number of estimators search space will probably improve the model.
+As a result, rerunning the experiment and increasing the number of estimators search space will probably improve the model.

 ## Model Deployment